dharmafly/noodle/README.md

 How Can I set up a new Dharmafly project website?
 ----------------------------

-It's recommended that you use the project's build script, `Rakefile` to build and update your project website(and far easier).
+It's recommended that you use the project's build script, `satya` to build and update your project website (and far easier).

 ### Using the build script